deammion/Engr-Project/project_requirement/project-requirement.md

 ### 1.1 Purpose

-One sentence describing the purpose of the system (9.5.1)
+This project is to help RedShield develop the next generation of shielding technology that will be used to protect millions of people around the world.

 ### 1.2 Scope